-Green Globe Artichoke (Cynara cardunculus var. scolymus)
+Green Globe Artichoke

 The exact origin of artichokes is unknown but they are presumed to have originated in North Africa where they still grow wild.
-They have been part of Mediterranean cuisines (Roman, Greek, etc.) since ancient times.
+Artichokes have been part of Mediterranean cuisines (Roman, Greek, etc.) since ancient times.
 Even today they remain an important winter vegetable there.

-Although a perennial, the plants will require winter protection if you live in a zone that experiences severe freezing.
+Although they are a perennial, the plants will require winter protection if you live in a zone that experiences severe freezing.
 Each packet contains one gram, which is approximately 15 to 20 seeds.
 Hardy in USDA zones 8 to 10.